Digital Nomad Life in Perugia, Italy

 What do people appreciate most about the culture in Perugia?

 "People in general, just walking around town, are not glued to their cell phones.
 People relate with one another.
 I often encounter Americans and sense a defensive posture, an guardedness.
 Italians are very welcoming and effusive.
 The social fabric are stronger.
 They have "family values" here.
 I also like not understanding the language well, It gives my brain a rest.
 If English is spoken all around me, I can't help but tune in and make judgments and get caught up in other's drama.
 Here, languages flow around me without my mind giving it meaning.
-I feel more free here, and less bombarded with media frenzy," said one person in Perugia.
+I feel more free here, and less bombarded with media frenzy," said one expat in Perugia.

 Become ‘Italian for a While’ with IFA!
 Learn in Italy on a 1-week to 12-month program - open to students, young adults, graduates, digital nomads, professionals, groups, faculty-led programs, and more.
 Take courses at an accredited school while immersing yourself in the language, life, and culture among your international peers.
 Submit an inquiry with IFA to learn more.